 On my quest to discover all certified organic sugars being sold in store shelves across the United States, I found three different types: raw cane sugars, unrefined cane sugars, and beet sugars.
 The most common is often labeled simply as "organic sugar".

-To be certified organic, sugars must be extracted from organically grown sugarcane or sugarbeet plants and be processed, handled, and packaged according to a long list of strict rules.
-The law was established by the US Department of Agriculture - the National Organic Program or NOP.
-Read on to learn 30 facts about organic sugars and why buying them might be a benefit to you.
+To be certified organic, sugars must be extracted from organically grown sugar cane or sugar beets plants.
+They must be processed, handled, and packaged according to a long list of rules.
+The law - the National Organic Program or NOP - was established by the US Department of Agriculture.
+Read on to learn 30 facts about organic sugars and why buying them might benefit us.

 Certified Organic Sugar: Strictly Regulated